lorenzograndi4/graphblog/README.md

 # README

-Simple Rails app to play with GraphQL and see how to do basic configurations
+Simple Rails app to play with GraphQL and do basic configurations

 -----